matomo-org/developer-documentation/docs/4.x/how-piwik-works.md

 Read more about this in the ["Working with Matomo's UI" guide](/guides/working-with-piwiks-ui).

+To understand exactly how Matomo handles and processes frontend assets, like JavaScript and LESS, read the ["asset-pipeline" guide"](/guides/asset-pipeline).

 #### Controllers

 The front controller will route an incoming HTTP request to a plugin **controller** based on URL parameters: